 Since this early history, the organization has continued to grow and transform.
 In the 1970s under Raffaele Cutolo, the various groups of the Camorra, which had previously acted separately, became organized as the “NCO”.

 In the early 2000s, there was a civil war amongst the organization, which you may remember from Gomorra.
 At this time the secessionists broke away creating internal disputes and multiple sub-clans.
-There were hundreds of deaths related to the Clan war.
+There were hundreds of deaths related to the Clan War.

 The Camorra in Present Day

 It is a bit complicated to cover all of the various activities, warring families, and clans of the Camorra but I want to give just a little overview.
 So let’s take a look at what they are up to these days.
-They are still very active it only takes a quick google search to find the list of the latest victims or the latest financial scandals.
+They are still very active it only takes a quick Google search to find the list of the latest victims or the latest financial scandals.

 In the last few years, many of the old bosses have been killed, arrested, or are in hiding.
 Yet that does not mean they have settled.
-Youth gangs have moved in to take over and they work nationwide in legal and illegal activities, ranging from the drug trade, waste management, and more.
+Youth gangs have moved in to take over and they work nationwide in legal and illegal activities, ranging from the drug trade, to waste management, and more.
 It’s hard to place the Camorra under just one category because something that makes them so unique and successful as an organized crime group is their ability to adapt and follow trends and collaborate with others.
 In fact, the Camorra works alongside various other organized crime groups such as the Albanian and Nigerian gangs.

 But from what is known, they work heavily within the milk, fish, and coffee trade around Italy and abroad, plus they own at least 2,500 bakeries in Naples.
 (In the Italian sense this means bread and pizza shops, not just sweets).
 They have their hands in the cocaine and sex slavery trade all over Europe, though the ‘Ndrangheta are the ones who run the show.

 Then what they are definitely infamously known for: Waste Management.
 In this, they grab public contracts, then dump waste wherever they can.
-This not only has damaged the beauty of their region but since their control of waste management in Campania, cancer rates rose by 40% due to the toxic environment as waste pollutes the air, water, and ground.
+This not only has damaged the beauty of their region but since their control of waste management in Campania, cancer rates have risen by 40% due to the toxic environment as waste pollutes the air, water, and ground.

 Then they continue to extort and threaten local businesses.
 Even just recently in 2019, a bomb went off in front of the famous Sorbillo Pizzeria as a threat.